How to become a midwife in the UK

 Universities often provide additional financial support in the form of bursaries and scholarships.
 Bursaries are usually available to students who face particular barriers to studying, and scholarships tend to reward academic potential or outstanding achievements in sports or music.
 It is best to check with your individual university to find out what support is available.

 Some organisations like The Iolanthe Midwifery Trust also provide bursaries and awards for midwifery students.
-There are a range of awards available, including the Student Award and The Dora Opoku Student Award for black, Asian and minority ethnic students.
+There are a range of awards available, including the Student Award and The Dora Opoku Student Award for Black and Brown students.

 Applying for a course